Audit and Risk Assurance Committee

 The Wilton Park Chief Executive, other members of the Senior Management Team and representatives from the Foreign, Commonwealth and Development Office and the National Audit Office are invited to attend as appropriate in accordance with accepted practice.

-The Audit Committee meets at least three times a year.
+The Audit Committee meets at least four times a year.
 The Chair may convene additional meetings as necessary.

 Wilton Park Audit and Risk Assurance Committee Terms of Reference